cname87/pp-cloudbuild/docs/development-guide.md

 The nvm package allows you load various node versions.

 - Use the LTS version during development and test.
-- Reference that version in the launch.json file so that version is used for VSCode debug launches.
+- You can reference that version in launch.json file configurations, using 'runtimeVersion' so that version is used for VSCode debug launches.
 - Reference that version in the backend Dockerfile so the built Docker image uses the same version in production.
-- Reference that version in the nodeWithPuppeteer Dockerfile, which image is used during cloud builds so that the cloud build tests use the same version.

 ## Installing on a local environment from GitHub

-- Clone the repo from <https://github.com/cname87/project-perform-k8es.git>.
+- Clone the repo from <https://github.com/cname87/pp-project-perform.git>.

-- Download the secrets files that are not stored on Github.
-They are stored on GCP Cloud Storage.
-The secrets files from the last tagged release and last Git commit are stored in 'project-perform-release-xxx' where xxx is the SHA of the Git commit.
-The buckets are labelled.
-A bucket called 'project-perform-gcp-environment-files' stores the secrets from the current working VScode project.

-  - Manually download the GCP Storage key, from './certs/gcpStorage/'Copy of gcpStorageKey.json' on GCP Storage to ./certs/gcpStorage/gcpStoragekey.json' in the local project.
-This is needed for the application to access the Cloud Storage account: Access GCP Cloud Storage from the browser and manually download 'Copy of gcpStorageKey.json' from the certs/gcpStorage directory on GCP Storage to the local 'certs/gcpStorage' directory.
+  - Access GCP Cloud Storage from the browser and download the GCP Storage key.
+This is stored in GCP Storage, in the 'project-perform-cb-secrets' bucket, in the file backend/../certs/gcpStorage/gcpStorageKey.json.
+Copy it to /certs/gcpStorage/gcpStoragekey.json' in the local project.
+This is needed for the application to access the Cloud Storage account:
+    - Note that this file is uploaded by the backend secrets upload script - see below.
+    - Note: If you ever change the service account access key then store the new key in the above locations.

-  - Download the secrets files from GCP Cloud Storage.
-Choose the right bucket from the label and download manually using gsutil.
-If you are using the current working versions you can run the loadSecretsFiles scripts from both the frontend and backend package.json files - type 'npm run loadSecretsFiles' in /frontend and /backend.
+- Download the application secrets files that are not stored on Github.
+They are stored on GCP Cloud Storage in the'project-perform-cb-secrets' bucket.
+The secrets files are uploaded to this bucket every time a utility included in package.json is run in a frontend or backend build script.
+Download manually using gsutil.
+You can also run the loadSecretsFiles scripts from both the frontend and backend package.json files - type 'npm run loadSecretsFiles' in /frontend and /backend.

-Note: The backend utility downloads the secrets in the project root and these are stored in the backend directory on GCP Storage in '../'.
-The gcpStorageKey.json file is also stored in ./certs/gcpStorage/'Copy of gcpStorageKey.json'.
-If you ever change the service account access key then you just store the new key in this location as well as in the project ./certs/gcpStorage directory.
+  - The backend secrets files are .envDevelopment and .envProduction, and .env-staging.
+  - The frontend secrets files are .env-e2e-dev, .env-e2e-production, and .env-e2e-staging.
+  - The gcp key file gcpStorage.json is also uploaded by the backend script - see above.

 Note: A dummy file '.gitkeep' is placed in all directories that contain only secrets as they would not be created in the GitHub repo otherwise.

-NOTE: The loadSecretFiles actually uploads secrets if they are in the local repo and only downloads any that are missing from GCP Storage on the GCP project with ID project-perform.
+Note: There are separate syncGCPStorageUtils.ts files in both front end and back end even though they are identical.
+(TO DO: Merge them).
+They include the name of the GCP bucket and the path to the GCP Storage key.
+The npm loadSecretFiles script calls this and it actually uploads secrets if they are in the local repo and only downloads any that are missing in the local repo.
+It downloads from GCP Storage on the GCP project with ID project-perform.
 The GCP project must have billing enabled for this to run.

 ### Install dependencies if necessary

 Run 'npm install' in the frontend and backend directories.

-You can run 'ncu' (install npm-check-updates globally or use npx) to check if the package.json dependencies are at their latest versions.
-Only do this on a stable system, and be careful about updating dependencies with major version changes, i.e. be prepared to test and debug, or rollback.
+You can run 'ncu' (install npm-check-updates globally, or use npx) to check if the package.json dependencies are at their latest versions.
+Only do this after you have a stable system, and be careful about updating dependencies with major version changes, i.e. be prepared to test and debug, or rollback.

-You can run 'depcheck' (install depcheck globally or use npx) to check for any unused dependencies.
-Again only do this on a stable system.

-You can also:

-- Run 'gcloud components update' to update gcloud SDK including kubectl.
+You can run 'gcloud components update' to update gcloud SDK including kubectl.
-- Upgrade Skaffold and Helm - see their installation instructions.

-## Running local build
+## Running local builds

 ### Backend build